Going for a Song

 Many of these transactions are conducted on an individual basis between rights holders and rights users.
 Record sales or ‘synchronisation’ of music to moving pictures in movies and video games are examples of individually negotiated copyright transactions.
 The user pays the rights holder an agreed sum and royalties are subsequently distributed to the various relevant creators in accordance with recording and publishing contracts (see Track 4).

 However, given the ever-growing potential for the public performance and online use of music, it would be massively impractical, inefficient and costly for rights holders and users to individually negotiate every licence on a case-by-case basis.

 To reduce those costs for rights holders and rights users alike, collecting societies have been established in order to collectively negotiate and issue blanket licences to users, and to collect and distribute royalties to rights holders.
 The blanket licence allows any person or organisation to use all the titles in the collecting society’s repertoire, in accordance with certain terms and conditions.

 As songwriters with ambitions to become recording artists, Tina and Ben will probably need to join several collecting societies at some point in their careers in order to collect all of their royalties.
 Income from collecting society sources can be especially important to new-entrant creators.

-PRS for Music administers the copyright in songs when they are performed in public (including everything from broadcasting to live) or when they are used online.
+PRS owns copyright in songs when they are performed, played in public, broadcast or used online.
 The membership of this society is made up of songwriters and composers, as well as music publishers.

 PRS is the society Tina and Ben are likely to join first.
 By playing their song at the open-mic they are giving in a public performance of a copyright work.
 The venue will pay a blanket licence fee to PRS for Music.
 PRS then pays a percentage of this fee to Tina and Ben as a royalty.
 Similarly, if they decide to upload their song to a licensed digital music service, PRS will collect payments for them.